httpsecure/kembang/README.md

 # kembang
-Hugo Theme Minimalist With Bootstrap
+Hugo Theme Minimalist Made With Bootstrap

 Kembang is a Hugo theme for blogging websites made with bootstrap, which you can easily update and customize.